Pronunciation of 'Delonix'

 English (United States)

-A genus of flowering plants in the Fabaceae family, commonly known for species like Delonix regia, the flamboyant tree or royal poinciana.
+A genus of flowering plants in the family Fabaceae, commonly known for the flamboyant tree (Delonix regia).